RiccardoTonioloDev/Kunai/reverse_eng_notebook.md

          2. Using pwning you should call another function that's not called by the normal execution flow.
 If that's the case you have to use the `pattern` method offered by gdb-peda, to find the distance of the caller return pointer.
             - **NOTE**: in this case after doing `pattern_search` (in the correct way), you should search for the `EIP/RIP` and `ESP/RSP` registers, and see the offset.
          3. Using pwning you have to chain sequences of instructions to gain what you want, than you should use the **ROP chain** method.
+            1. Remember to use the `ROPgadget` to find the elements that you want to use (search for `ret` to have the mini gadgets you need).
+            2. Remember to align the stack with the `ret` only instruction in case you have to call a gadget that uses `system`.
          4. If you have to spawn a shell and all you can do is inserting a value in the buffer that will be processed by the `call` in assembly, that try using the **hex shell injection** described in the sections before.